FullStackMaster1/fullstackmaster1.github.io/replit.md

 - Open Graph meta tags configured
 - Twitter Card meta tags for social previews
 - Structured metadata for professional appearance

+## Future Improvements (Reminders)

+**Lead Generation Enhancement**:
+- **Executive Interview Playbook PDF** - Create a 6-page guide for Directors/VPs covering what bar raisers look for at senior levels.
+This can be uploaded to Gumroad as a $0 product to capture emails for lead nurturing.
+This is a common USA startup trust-building tactic.
+- Currently using WhatsApp for direct communication (more personal), but a downloadable playbook could scale lead capture

+**Video Section**:
+- The "Meet Your Coach" video section needs a real YouTube video.
+User should record a 2-minute intro video and provide the YouTube video ID to replace the placeholder.

+**NDA Process**:
+- NDAs are handled personally via WhatsApp/Email (professional approach)
+- Internal NDA document available at `/nda-document` for printing/sending